TheOldGuard/Swords-and-Shenanigans/docs/Gameplay/Session Things/Getting Started.md

 ## 2 - Read Player Principles

 - Be Brazen.
 Embrace the pulp.
-- Be creative with what you've got.
 - Ask questions to help everyone understand the situation.
 - Be open about your goals and intentions.
 The "why" is more useful than the "what."
-- The GM is always honest.
-Characters played by them may or may not be.
 - Hero Dice and Karma reset each session.
 Use them to do cool stuff!
 - Be ambitious.
 Set goals.
 Earn your reputation.
 Pull the lever.
 - Show your Corruption on screen.